 If you are a general store you will probably focus more on width – many different product lines – rather than depth.
 Specialty stores like paint stores and apparel shops will focus more on depth, as they want their customers to be able to choose from a wide range of materials, colors and brands.

 Product assortment strategy for brick & mortar stores also has to take into account factors such as available floor space and fixtures, in order to optimize the assortment and meet customer expectations.
-Studying historical data of customer transaction patterns, product movement, competitor strategies and performance, the current market trends and so on can help you make the best decisions on your assortment planning.
+Studying historical data of customer transaction patterns, product movement, competitive pricing strategies and performance, the current market trends and so on can help you make the best decisions on your assortment planning.
 A good retail merchandising software like Intelligence Node’s Inoptimizer can also help make this process easier for you.